nleaf/nleaf.github.io/_resources/2018-10-04-professional-services-case-study-prodigo-solutions.md

   - align-left: true
     icon: "/uploads/EXP_Scenario.svg"
     background: "/uploads/ph_hurricane.jpg"
-    description: 'The nucleus of what would become the Prodigo Marketplace product was created through an internal initiative of UPMC’s supply chain department in 2008, which was tasked with '
+    description: To support the data and IT demands of its customers while also facilitating further revenue growth via new customer acquisition, Prodigo knew it needed an infrastructure partner with turnkey service capabilities and top-tier technical expertise.
     headline: The Scenario
   - align-left: false
     icon: "/uploads/EXP_Server.svg"